Xavyrr/LOVE/README.md

 > - The author's moral rights;

 > - Rights other persons may have either in the work itself or in how the work is used, such as publicity or privacy rights.

-> Notice — For any reuse or distribution, you must make clear to others the license terms of this work.
-The best way to do this is with a link to this web page.

 ___

 ###Credit & Copyright: